 CPO Content Area

-Among Her Highness’s many honours are the Carnegie Medal of Philanthropy and the George Bush Award for Excellence in Public Service.
+Sheikha Moza’s many honours include the Carnegie Medal of Philanthropy and the George Bush Award for Excellence in Public Service.
 In 2009, she was inducted into the Academie des Beaux Arts de l’Institut de France.
-In 2007, Sheikha Moza was presented the prestigious Chatham House Award for her contributions to improving international relations.
+In 2007, Sheikha Moza was presented with the prestigious Chatham House Award for her contribution to improving international relations.

-Her Highness holds a Master of Arts (MA) in Public Policy in Islam from Hamad bin Khalifa University’s Qatar Faculty of Islamic Studies, and graduated from Qatar University with a degree in sociology.
-She has also been awarded honorary doctorates from Virginia Commonwealth University, Texas A&M University, Carnegie Mellon University, Imperial College London and Georgetown University.
+Sheikha Moza holds a Master of Arts (MA) in Public Policy in Islam from Hamad bin Khalifa University’s Qatar Faculty of Islamic Studies, and graduated from Qatar University with a Bachelor’s degree in sociology.
+She has been awarded honorary doctorates by Virginia Commonwealth University, Texas A&M University, Carnegie Mellon University, Imperial College London and Georgetown University.